GDG-Sofia/dev-fest/data/faq.md

 Conditions: 20th October - 17th November or until tickets are sold out

-#### **Communitee Tickets**

-We offer a limited number of tickets at a discounted rate for partnering communities.
-In order to apply for those, please contact us at [gdgsofia@gmail.com ](mailto:gdgsofia@gmail.com ) and tell us about your community.
-These tickets are limited in number, and will be distributed among the first few relevant communities that contacted us.

 #### **Press Tickets**

 We’ll be offering a limited number of press passes to qualified members of the media.
 To submit a request, please fill out this [FORM]( https://goo.gl/forms/SmKHuksRw8sb0eoB2).
 If you have additional questions, please email [gdgsofia@gmail.com](mailto:gdgsofia@gmail.com ) for more information.
 Please note that we’ll have a limited number of press passes available and will be vetting requests.
 Filling out the form doesn’t guarantee you a press pass.
 Our team will contact you if we’re able to accommodate your request.